yodertv/Reminders/doc/build-book.md

 ```

 ## Creating a published version for yodertv/Reminders.

+Use get pull local to get the working master branch from my local repo and merge it into Reminders than push to origin.

 Assumes that Todos is the name of the project and Reminders is the name of the published version and they are peers in the same directory.